MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-windows-10-app-presentation-mode.md

 ---
 # View reports and dashboards in presentation mode on Surface Hub and Windows 10 devices
 You can use presentation mode to display reports and dashboards in full-screen on Windows 10 devices and Surface Hub.
+Presentation mode is useful for displaying Power BI at meetings or conferences, or on a dedicated projector at the office, or even just for maximizing space on a small screen.

 ![Report in full-screen mode](./media/mobile-windows-10-app-presentation-mode/power-bi-presentation-mode-2.png)

-Presentation mode is useful for displaying Power BI at a meeting or conference, or on a dedicated projector at the office, or even just for maximizing space on a small screen.
+In presentation mode:

-In presentation mode in the Power BI mobile app for Windows 10, all the "chrome", such as the navigation and menu bars, is removed to make it easier for you and your team members to focus on the data in your report.
-An action toolbar becomes available to enable you to interact with your data and to control the presentation.
+* All the "chrome" (such as the navigation and menu bars) disappears, making it easier to focus on the data in your report.
+* An action toolbar becomes available to enable you to interact with your data and to control the presentation.

-You can also [display dashboards and reports in full-screen mode from the Power BI service](../end-user-focus.md) on the web.
+* You can play a slideshow that cycles automatically between pages, bookmarks, or both pages and bookmarks.

 >[!NOTE]
 >Power BI mobile app support for **phones using Windows 10 Mobile** will be discontinued on March 16, 2021.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=2121400)